aidanbean/sc2-ai/guide_to_pysc2.md

     def step(self, obs): # overwrite function in Base, choose action based on pi net
 ```

+### A few notes:
+An action in pysc2 is a composition of smaller parameters, these parameters are
+sort of like smaller actions.

 ## Python:
 `__future__`: avoid confusion on different import tools, avoid incompatiablility in different version of python